 Chances are you have probably experienced the disconnect that is often found in being referred from clinic to clinic…

 The disconnect is sometimes unavoidable because each provider prefers every step of treatment to be completed a specific way, and these preferences are not always easily communicated over phone or dictations.
 A main goal of hosting this seminar for local healthcare providers was to educate them on our treatment protocols, so that our patients are more effectively cared for as they are referred to separate clinics for their rehabilitative processes.
-For example, Dr. Slattery and Dr. Morishige are both top notch surgeons who have years of experience performing Anterior Cruciate Ligament (ACL) Reconstructions, yet they each prefer a similar, but different technique.
+For example, Dr. Slattery is a top notch surgeon who has years of experience performing Anterior Cruciate Ligament (ACL) Reconstructions, yet they each prefer a similar, but different technique.
 The two techniques utilize different angles to reposition a replacement ligament, which could potentially alter the treatment plan of a physical therapist or at least serve as a reference for why a patient may be exhibiting a specific rehabilitative complication.
 Without knowing the details of which procedure a certain provider prefers, other healthcare professionals may not be able to provide their best quality rehabilitation.